Setting Your Cache Type

 # python data_ingestion.py --dir DataFolder --init --overlap 100 --max_length 2000

-• Reducing the max_length value will create more chunks, which can save prompt tokens by allowing for more message history in the context, but will also increase the number of chunks.
+value will create more chunks, which can save prompt tokens by allowing for more message history in the context, but will also increase the number of chunks. - Increasing the

 Memory pre-seeding is a technique for improving AI accuracy by ingesting relevant data into its memory.
 Chunks of data are split and added to memory, allowing the AI to access them quickly and generate more accurate responses.
 It's useful for large datasets or when specific information needs to be accessed quickly.
 Examples include ingesting API or GitHub documentation before running Auto-GPT.